marcusfrdk/tomlval/README.md

 #### Parameters

 The handler will dynamically be passed either the `key` and/or `value` argument based of what parameters are defined.
-No parameters are also okay.

 Examples of valid handlers are: